-I had trouble differentiating between fennel seeds (jintan manis) and cumin (jintan putih).
-It doesn’t help that in Malaysia, these spices are commonly referred to in Malay and both of them sound rather similar.
+When I started cooking, I had trouble differentiating between fennel seeds (jintan manis) and cumin (jintan putih).
+It doesn’t help that in Malaysia, these spices are commonly referred to in Malay and both of the names sounds similar.

 Cumin (jintan putih) is a more popular herb which is used widely in Chinese, Indian, Malay and Middle-eastern dishes.
 In fact, cumin is the world’s second most popular spice after black pepper!